$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Introduction

-These changes in $\nu$'s policy affect $\mu$'s future reward---which highlights the time dependency, as $\mu$'s current actions are propagated to future utility through $\nu$.
-In a cooperative game, this manipulation is often the revelation of unknown information, as it is assumed that the agents' goal is shared and therefore there is no incentive for $\mu$ to hide or falsify information (\citet{devaine_social_2014}).
-However, this is not the case in non-cooperative games, where often agents can gain from disclosing information or providing signals that cause the observer to form \emph{false beliefs} (\citep{alon2023between,alon2023dis}); this concept is presented in the next section.
+First, $\mu$'s action changes $\nu$'s belief: $\frac{\partial b_{\nu_{k-1}}(\theta^{t+1}_{\mu_{k-2}})}{\partial \pi^{t}_{\mu_k}}$, computed via derivation of Equation~\ref{eq:marl_recursive_belief_update}.
+For example, if $\nu$'s beliefs are parametric, this change is computed via the \emph{influence} function \citep{koh2017understanding}.
+Next, the changes in $\nu$'s belief affect its Q-value computation and hence its policy $\frac{\partial \pi^{t+1}_{\nu_{k-1}}}{\partial b_{\nu_{k-1}}(\theta^{t+1}_{\mu_{k-2}})}$.
+Moreover, the long term effect of shaping $\nu$'s beliefs in favour of $\mu$ is propagated into future steps through $\nu$'s updated beliefs (as illustrated in Sec. ~\ref{subsec:mixed motive games}).
+In a cooperative game, shaping is often the revelation of unknown information or a nudge, aimed to improve others utility \citep{jaques_social_2019}, as it is assumed that the agents' goal is shared and therefore there is no incentive for $\mu$ to hide or falsify information \citep{devaine_social_2014}.
+However, this is not the case in non-cooperative games, where often agents can gain from disclosing information or providing signals that cause the observer to form \emph{false beliefs} \citep{alon2023between,alon2023dis}; this concept is presented in the next section.